 Appendix 5: Units

-Learners are expected to use the following units for measurements made and in associated calculations during the course of the practical work carried out to support the GCE Physics qualifications.
+Learners are expected to use the following units for measurements made and in associated calculations during the course of the practical work carried out to support the GCE Chemistry qualifications.
 Records of measurements should always include the relevant units.
-There are 7 SI base units, all other units are derived from the 7 base units.
-Practicals and other assessed work may require the derivation of units by the learner and may include derived units not included below.